SeeThruHead/portfolio1/README.md

 # A portfolio page for Shane Keulen
 Using harp to:
 -compile jade
--compile stylus
+-compile markdown

-Using Gulp for livereload, and to bundle JS
+Using Gulp with browsersync, browserify, stylus.